katallaxie/katallaxie.dev/content/posts/module-resolution-in-large-projects-with-typescript.md

 tags: ["typescript"]
 categories:
 - posts
+summary: "This post explains how to use custom paths for efficient Module Resolution in large TypeScript projects."
 ---

 This post explains how to use custom paths for efficient [Module Resolution](https://www.typescriptlang.org/docs/handbook/module-resolution.html) in large [TypeScript](https://www.typescriptlang.org/) projects.